 As stated previously sanctions are only to be used when more positive methods of promoting outstanding learning through good behaviour are not working with a particular individual or group of students.
-When a member of staff feels the need to resort to sanctions these are always to be applied impersonally (i.e. it is the negative behaviour that is resulting in the sanction not the student's personality), calmly, fairly, consistently and professionally.
+When a member of staff feels the need to resort to sanctions, these are always to be applied objectively (i.e., it is the negative behaviour that is resulting in the sanction, not the student's personality), calmly, fairly, consistently and professionally.

-The only sanctions/systems to be used within a lesson are warnings and Reset.
+The only sanctions/systems to be used within a lesson are reminders and removal.
+No staff member will create their own sanctions outside of the School's behaviour policy.